wp-plugins/gravity-forms-infobox-field/readme.txt

 3. This screen shot shows the infobox button, in the 'Standard Fields' section.

 == Changelog ==

+= 1.3.0 =
+* FIX: Fix issue with CSS and images not loading - in update 1.2.5 the new directories did not go out with the update.
+* FEATURE: Add support for multisite WordPress installations.

 = 1.2.5 =
 * FIX: Add 'data-type' property to Infobox button in form editor - provides support for old and new versions of Gravity Forms.